mohrez86/mohrez86.github.io/_pages/teaching.md

 nav_order: 3
 ---

+# Teaching

+This page lists the courses I was involved in teaching, both as a teaching assistant and as a lecturer.

 - **Co-Lecturer**: Compiler Construction Lab (Aug.
 2024 – Present), University of Passau, Germany
 - **Teaching Assistant**: Programming Fundamentals 1 (Fall 2023/2024), USI Lugano, Switzerland
 - **Teaching Assistant**: Programming Fundamentals 1 (Fall 2022/2023), USI Lugano, Switzerland